 The 48-credit, full- or part-time program in Fashion and Textile Studies: History, Theory, Museum Practice prepares students for professional curatorial, conservation, education, and other scholarly careers that focus on historic clothing, accessories, textiles, and other related materials.
 Fashion and textiles are explored from a variety of perspectives, including traditional art historical methodologies, as well as innovative approaches such as anthropology, material culture, and gender studies.
 The curriculum offers a vigorous, hands-on approach to the study of fiberbased objects through a close association with The Museum at FIT.
-Students may elect either a curatorial or a conservation emphasis, but all students are taught basic conservation skills, current collections management methods, and the proper exhibition techniques for costume and textiles.
+Students may elect either a curatorial or a conservation emphasis, but all students are taught basic conservation skills, current collections management methods, and the proper exhibition techniques for costumes and textiles.
 To supplement their historical and analytical courses, students are required to complete at least one internship, write a master's qualifying paper based on original research, and take an active role in a yearlong course that culminates in a professional exhibition at The Museum at FIT.
 Students may customize the course of study by choosing their qualifying paper topic and their internship location.
 They may also select up to two independent study courses with an appropriate focus on their chosen specialization.
 In addition, students may transfer up to nine credits in related coursework from other graduate institutions.

 Graduates of the program find positions as museum curators, research specialists, collections managers and registrars, historic house directors, museum educators, independent exhibition curators, corporate curators, fashion and textile historians, costume and textile conservators, auction house department specialists and researchers, vintage clothing and textile dealers, archivists, and consultants.
+Curriculum below is for the entering class of Fall 2016.

-DENYSE MONTEGUT, Associate Chairperson 212 217.4308, denyse_montegut@fitnyc.edu fitnyc.edu/fashiontextilehistory
+DENYSE MONTEGUT, Associate Chairperson denyse_montegut@fitnyc.edu fitnyc.edu/fashiontextilehistory

 Pre-Semester

-FT541 Proseminar: Critical Writing, Research Techniques, and Documentation Methods 0
+FT 541 Proseminar: Critical Writing, Research Techniques, and Documentation Methods 0

 Semester 1

-FT521 Fashion History through the Nineteenth Century 3
+FT 521 Fashion History through the Nineteenth Century 3

-FT522 History of Western Textiles 3
+FT 522 History of Western Textiles 3

-FT551 Collection Management Skills 3
+FT 551 Collection Management Skills 3

-FT561 Fiber and Fabric: Identification and Analysis 3
+FT 561 Fiber and Fabric: Identification and Analysis 3

 Semester 2

-FT523 History of Twentieth Century Fashion 3
+FT 523 History of Twentieth Century Fashion 3

-FT524 Dress and Textiles in World Cultures 3
+FT 524 Dress and Textiles in World Cultures 3

-FT552 Museum Theory and Practices 3
+FT 552 Museum Theory and Practices 3

-FT562 Conservation Practices: Theory and Technique 3
+FT 562 Conservation Practices: Theory and Technique 3

 Semester 3

-FT653 Costume and Textile Mounting Skills 3
+FT 653 Costume and Textile Mounting Skills 3

-FT654 Exhibition: Planning and Interpretation 3
+FT 654 Exhibition: Planning and Interpretation 3

-Choose any two courses from the following three: 6
+Choose any two courses from the following three:

-FT625 History of American Men's Wear 3
+FT 625 History of American Men's Wear

-FT631 Special Topics 3
+FT 631 Special Topics

-FT663 Advanced Conservation I 3
+FT 663 Advanced Conservation I

 Semester 4

-FT626 Modern Textiles: Designers, Makers, and Markets 3
+FT 626 Modern Textiles: Designers, Makers, and Markets 3

-FT655 Exhibition: Practicum 3
+FT 655 Exhibition: Practicum 3